-Toddlers start having very strong opinions on what they like and what they want.
+When raising a toddler, you’ll notice early on that toddlers start having very strong opinions on what they like and what they want.
 And they don’t have a problem telling you that you’re doing it ALL WRONG!
 Wailing, screaming, crying and all out tantrums are often the way that toddlers express themselves when they can’t find the right words.
 Giving your toddlers choices can help with these frustrations.
-They give your toddler some choice but still keep you in charge.
+They give your toddler a decision to make, but still keep you in charge.

 Offer your toddler an opinion on their choice of two things, pre-chosen by you.
 You don’t want to give them the entire closet of clothes to choose from, so just pull out two outfits and let them decide between them.
 Try letting your toddler choose whether they want a ham or turkey sandwich, which book they want to read or whether they want to go right or left down the street when you take a walk.